CyberNaught-XyZ/gh-horoscope/README.md

 Plus 5 more oracle types: `project-focus`, `coding-rhythm`, `technical-growth`, `open-source-path`, `language-mastery`

 ### 🃏 **Programming Tarot Cards**
 Yeah, I made a whole tarot deck for programmers.
 Draw cards like "The Merge Conflict", "Stack Overflow Guidance", and "The Infinite Loop".
-It's surprisingly therapeutic.
+It's either surprisingly therapeutic or gives you paranoia :).

 ```bash
 gh horoscope --tarot    # Full mystical card reading
 ```

 ### 🔥 **Roast Mode** (My personal favorite)
-This is where I got a little too creative.
+This is where I got a little too creative but also rushed the responses a little (Will be a lot more soon and better ones :).
 It analyzes your coding patterns and lovingly roasts you with observations like:
 - *"You collect frameworks like Pokémon cards"*
 - *"Your commit messages tell the tragic story of software development"*
 - *"You write code like you're protecting state secrets"*